 • Continually improve waste management and recycling and ensure our suppliers follow similar practices.

 • Continue to inform our customer that we use sustainable materials where possible, ensure our products and packaging adequately communicate this so as to encourage recycling behaviour.

 Monitoring and auditing

+Progress against these targets is monitored regularly by the CEO and the senior management team.
 This Policy will be reviewed annually and will be adapted to any future changes within our company or to any changes in legislation that apply to our business.